Updated on June 28th, 2022

 Sometimes, taking notes is hard.
 Teachers may go through the material faster than your child can write or type.
 In this case, getting one of the apps for college students and high schoolers that make recording the lecture easy can be a big help.

 5. Smart Voice Recorder

-Not all lecturers run smoothing.
-If your child’s teacher is prone to long pauses, then Smart Voice Recorder might the one of the tops apps for college students available.
+Not all lecturers run smoothly.
+If your child’s teacher is prone to long pauses, then Smart Voice Recorder might the one of the top apps for college students available.
 It will automatically pause the recording if it gets quiet, saving valuable storage space on your device and allowing your student to review the content with greater ease later.
-They can also choose between multiple quality setting, giving them the ability to record up to 75 hours of audio before running out of room.
+They can also choose between multiple quality settings, giving them the ability to record up to 75 hours of audio before running out of room.